AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Following the end of life of Microsoft Internet Explorer 11, the HTML rendering engine for dashboards in the client console is now using Edge Chromium.
 (NEO-20741)

+**Deprecated features**

+* Social Marketing with Facebook is now deprecated.
+You can still use Twitter integration to post on social media, or work with Adobe to create a custom channel.

+* ACS Connector (prime offering) is now deprecated.
+You can use Campaign export/import capabilities to extract and inject data in both products.

+Learn more in the [Deprecated and removed features page](deprecated-features.md).

 **Improvements**

 * The Google BigQuery connector now fully supports boolean fields.
 (NEO-49181)